BlackRock to buy Credit Suisse ETF business

 ($1 = 0.9271 Swiss franc)

-(Reporting by Katharina Bart and Martin de Sa'Pinto in Zurich, Sophie Sassard and Anjuli Davies in London,; Jessica Toonkel in New York; Editing by Dan Lalor, Jane Merriman and Nick Zieminski)
+(Reporting By Katharina Bart and Martin de Sa'Pinto in Zurich, Sophie Sassard and Anjuli Davies in London; Editing by Dan Lalor and Jane Merriman)